This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 My first time wasn’t pretty: we were newbies and it showed.
 The other team managed to knock down 9 of 10 pins before we got any of theirs.
 I assumed we were out of luck, but that last pin turned out to be elusive.

 In a total upset, we came from behind for a surprise win.
-Even the Buffalo Bills hit the playoffs every once in awhile, and apparently even the girl chosen last for the team can score unexpectedly.
+Even the Buffalo Bills hit the playoffs every once in awhile, and apparently even a girl chosen last in gym class can score unexpectedly.

 While You’re in Detroit…